Reading Time: 4 minutesHome of honeyed towns, rolling hills and dramatic valleys, the...

 A picnic requires more than just good weather.
-It requires great scenery, and surely there can be no better example of this than the Cotswolds.
+It requires great scenery too, and surely there can be no better example of this than in the Cotswolds.
+This Area Of Outstanding Natural Beauty covers over 2,038 km², making the biggest challenge narrowing down the many beautiful spots to choose from for your picnic.

 Anyone staying in or near the Cotswold Water Park should definitely make a beeline for this beautiful area.
 Picnic benches are provided here, for those who prefer a proper seat; however, there are many secluded spots to be found too.
 This is the park to choose if you are eager to work up an appetite first.
 It’s flat, and there are plenty of places you can simply stop and set up a tasty spread.